tzunghaor/settings-bundle/Tests/howto-test.md

 ## Build custom php docker container

-This container includes composer and its dependencies.
+This container includes composer and its dependencies and it has xdebug.
 To build for e.g. PHP 8.5:

 `PHP_VERSION=8.5 && docker build -t tzunghaor:php${PHP_VERSION} Tests/docker/php-cli --build-arg PHP_VERSION=${PHP_VERSION}`